adelapazborrero/slack_jack/README.md

 - Create an app, check the manifest so you can do all the changes in json
 - Click on install app and Accept conditions
 - Receive and copy your token

+- For developing blocks you can use: https://api.slack.com/reference/block-kit/blocks

 ## Roadmap